Pima JTED District Office

 A student shall be required to initiate contact with each of his/her teachers to obtain appropriate make-up work for any excused absences.
 For pre-planned absences, including field trips, a student must inform each of his/her teachers prior to the date of the event.
 The student may have as many days to make up work missed as the number of days he/she was absent plus one.
 Work missed by the student due to suspension may be made up for credit at the teacher’s discretion.
 Extended projects (term papers, etc.) will be due on the assigned date unless prior arrangements have been made with the instructor.

 Students are required to have the necessary materials to work with as prescribed by the teacher.
 Students should bring to class each day pencil, paper, pen and class textbooks.
 Students who attend class without the necessary supplies are subject to disciplinary action.
+If you are unable to afford the supplies needed for your Pima JTED program, visit the JTED Foundation Request for Student Assistance page.

 Textbooks, Course Materials & Equipment